AdobeDocs/journeys.en/help/using/about/external-systems.md

 * The first call fails after 2 seconds (the external system returns an error): 3 seconds are left for retries, if capping slots are available.
     * If one of the three retries is successful before the end of the 5 seconds, the call is performed, and there is no error.
     * If the end of the timeout duration is reached during the retries, the call is cancelled andcounted as a timeout error in reporting.

+## Frequently asked questions{#faq}

+**How can I setup a capping rule?
+Is there a default capping rule?**

+By default, there is no capping rule.
+Capping rules are defined at sandbox level for a specific endpoint (the URL called), using the Capping API.
+Refer to [this section](../about/external-systems.md#capping) and [this page](../api/capping.md).

+**How many retries are performed?
+Can I change the number of retries or define a minumim wait period between retries c?**

+For a given call, a maximum of three retries can be performed after the first call, until the end of timeout duration is reached.
+The number of retries and the time between each retry cannot be changed.
+Refer to [this section](../about/external-systems.md#timeout).

+**Where can I setup the timeout?
+Is there a maximum value?**

+In each journey, you can define a timeout duration.
+Timeout duration is configured in the properties of a journey.
+Timeout duration must be between 1 second and 30 seconds.
+Refer to [this section](../about/external-systems.md#timeout) and [this page](../building-journeys/changing-properties.md#timeout_and_error).